drewm27/speakerrankings/powered/desktop-medium.md

 I generally tell people to avoid this class of speaker as they won't have good imaging due to not having wide seperated left and right channels like the [Bookshelf](/powered/bookshelf-large/) class and generally aren't tuned as neutral.
 These are more for a person who wants a speaker to take up as little space as possible.
 Also consider portable Bluetooth speakers with a battery and waterproofing.

-Also check out [Small Size Powered Bookshelf Speakers](/powered/bookshelf-small/), [Medium Size Powered Bookshelf Speakers](/powered/bookshelf-medium/), [Large Size Powered Bookshelf Speakers](/powered/bookshelf-large/), and [Large Size Desktop Speakers](/passive/desktop-large/)
+Also check out [Small Size Powered Bookshelf Speakers](/powered/bookshelf-small/), [Medium Size Powered Bookshelf Speakers](/powered/bookshelf-medium/), [Large Size Powered Bookshelf Speakers](/powered/bookshelf-large/), and [Large Size Powered Desktop Speakers](/powered/desktop-large/)

 For running karaoke, check out [Karaoke Setups](/karaoke-setups/)